-American University Public Safety utilizes security cameras to enhance personal safety, deter and investigate crime, and protect University property.
+American University Police utilizes security cameras to enhance personal safety, deter and investigate crime, and protect University property.
 The use of security cameras will be conducted in manner compliant with all federal and district laws and consistent with the ideals of the university so as to minimize the intrusion of the privacy of faculty, staff, students, and visitors in their personal and professional activities.
-It will be used for legitimate safety and security purposes only.
-Public Safety also maintains a network of door alarms that alert on duty staff that a door has been propped open or has been breached.
+University Police also maintains a network of door alarms that alert on duty staff that a door has been propped open or has been breached.
 There are also duress alarms located at key locations throughout the university.